michaelcullum/yukari/docs/coding_guidelines.markdown

 # Yukari

-## Failnet Coding Guidelines
+## Yukari Coding Guidelines

 ### Editor settings

 * You must use tab indentation for within each block
-* Tabs should be set to equal 4 (four) spaces for Failnet.
+* Tabs should be set to equal 4 (four) spaces for Yukari.
 * All files should be saved with UNIX (also known as LF or "\n") linefeeds, and not using the Windows linefeeds (also known as CRLF or "\r\n") or Classic Mac (also known as CR or "\r") linefeeds.

 ### General coding style